exasol/cloudwatch-adapter/doc/design.md

-# Design of the Exasol CloudWatch adapter
+# Design of the Exasol CloudWatch Adapter

-## Metric selection using environment variable
+## Metric Selection Using Environment Variable

 `dsn~env-var-for-metrics-selection~1`